naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/26gJz7vrNd95sT4jK" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-Some methodologies, like Kanban, enjoyed success in niche development teams.
+Some methodologies, like Kanban, enjoyed success in some development teams.
 Kanban became the preferred strategy in DevOps or client-facing support teams, for example, because it allowed teams to allocate effort for unpredictable events that necessitate high urgency fixes.

-XP and Mob Programming were decidedly less popular.
-These frameworks were in a bit of a limbo -- some of the top practitioners in our field were using XP, such as Martin Fowler and Robert C. Martin (Uncle Bob).
+XP was decidedly less popular.
+It was in a bit of a limbo -- some of the top practitioners in our field were using XP, such as Martin Fowler and Robert C. Martin (Uncle Bob).
 In the end, XP was considered too unapproachable for the masses, too unpalatable.

 Some practices, like pair programming or test-driven development, seem absolutely asinine from a business perspective.
 Indeed, if you visit the wikipedia page for Extreme Programming, they have a lengthy section dedicated to "[Controversial Aspects](https://en.wikipedia.org/wiki/Extreme_programming#Controversial_aspects)" -- not a ringing bell of endorsement if you ask me.

-Rather than describing each principle in detail and debating its merits (which sounds as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology don't hold water anymore.<div id="arguments"></div>
+Rather than describing each principle in detail and debating its merits (which sounds as boring to read as it is to write), let's discuss why some of the biggest critiques against this methodology don't hold water anymore.

 # Popular but weak arguments against XP